nnethercote/perf-book/src/general-tips.md

 [**Example 1**](https://github.com/rust-lang/rust/pull/53383/commits/5745597e6195fe0591737f242d02350001b6c590),
 [**Example 2**](https://github.com/rust-lang/rust/pull/54318/commits/154be2c98cf348de080ce951df3f73649e8bb1a6).

+Writing code that works well with modern hardware is not always easy, but worth striving for.
+For example, try to minimize cache misses and branch mispredictions, where possible.

-Having said that, most optimizations result in small speed-ups.
+Most optimizations result in small speed-ups.
 Although no single small speed-up is noticeable, they really add up if you can do enough of them.

 Different profilers have different strengths.
 It is good to use more than one.